lsk21kr/colouring-brush-datapack/Readme.md

-# Redying Brush
+# Colouring Brush
-Redying Brush is a minecraft data pack that lets you recolour coloured components using brush and dyes.
+Colouring Brush is a minecraft data pack that lets you recolour coloured components using brush and dyes.

 ## Dev Status
 * **In Progress**🟨: Implementing features.
 Not working properly.